shaylasry/HypernymDetection/readme.md

 We used provided hypernym.txt file - composed of word pairs and their annotations (True - the second word is a hypernym of the first word, False - the second word is not a hypernym of the first word).
-** The application works with every file with the same structure as hypernym.txt.
-**